Point Of Sale/Property Transfer

 300.14.3.8.2 COMPLIANCE INSPECTION PROGRAM

-NOTE: In addition to providing a compliance inspection at time of property transfer, the "Certification as to Septic System Status" is required.
+NOTE: In addition to providing a compliance inspection at time of property transfer, the "Certification of Septic Status" is required.
+See forms tabs on the left.

 An ISTS shall require a compliance inspection when any one of the following conditions occur: